-🩷 We are open Mon, Thur - Sun 10am - 6pm // Closed on Tues and Wed 🩷
+We are open Mon, Thur - Sun 10am - 6pm // We are closed Tues and Wed

 Why choose Leah's Pralines?